cpske/ISP/code-quality/docstrings.md

 ### My Recommendation for Class Docstrings

 1. Document what the class does, not *how* it does it.

 2. Document any special dependencies or preconditions required by the class.

-2. Give an example of how to create objects of the class.
+3. Give an example of how to create objects of the class.

-3. Document attributes of the class.
+4. Document attributes of the class.

-4. **Don't** write a summary of all the methods in th class.
+5. **Don't** write a summary of all the methods (as the PEP does).
 That's redundant!
 Each method has it's own docstring that describes it.

 ## Viewing Python docstrings

 You can view the docstring comments in the Python interpreter.
 This works for functions, classes, modules, and packages (if they have a docstring):

 ```python
 >>> help(print)
 print(...)